xpqz/dyalog-docs/dotnet-interface/docs/accessing-net-classes/more-examples.md

 ```

-[^1]: In this document, we will refer to the location where Dyalog APL is installed as C:\Dyalog.
-Your installation of Dyalog APL may be in a different folder or even on a different drive but the examples should work just the same it you replace C:\Dyalog by your folder name
+[^1]: In this document, we will refer to the location where Dyalog is installed as C:\Dyalog.
+Your installation of Dyalog might be in a different folder or even on a different drive but the examples should work just the same it you replace C:\Dyalog by your folder name